-- Applicant brings expertise that will require little learning/education by the department (up to 3 points) - Applicant has special skills which are scarce or in high demand, making the position difficult to fill (up to 3 points) - Applicant has skills which are not required to do the essential functions of the position but are beneficial to have regardless (up to 3 points) - Merit/Raise score was reduced or not given, which impacts the employee's movement in the salary range (up to 3 negative points)
+- i.
+Applicant brings expertise that will require little learning/education by the department (up to 3 points). - ii.
+Applicant has special skills which are scarce or in high demand, making the position difficult to fill (up to 3 points). - iii.
+Applicant has skills which are not required to do the essential - iv.
+Functions of the position but are beneficial to the City to have regardless (up to 3 points). - v.
+Merit/Raise score was reduced or not given, which impacts the employee's movement in the salary range (up to 3 negative points) OR Disciplinary Termination - a candidate who was hired by the e.
+Scoring Experience

-• Disciplinary Termination - a candidate who was hired by the City then terminated by Disciplinary but rehired, will not return to the same position at the same salary that they were at, or would have been.
-A negative value will be assigned (up to 3 negative points).
+City then terminated by Disciplinary but rehired, will not return to the same position at the same salary that they were at, or would have been.
+A negative value will be assigned (up to 3 negative points)